A Wizard, a True Star: Style and concept

+A Wizard, a True Star incorporates elements of progressive rock, psychedelic rock, show tunes, bubblegum pop, and Philadelphia soul.
+Other influences were drawn from jazz and funk; Schuckett said that Rundgren often spoke of Maurice Ravel as his favorite classical composer at the time before adding, "I don't think Todd really listened to much funk, so [me and Moogy] were kind of showing him that stuff."
+Overall, music writers have described Wizard as a work of progressive pop, psychedelia, avant-pop, and R&B.

-Rundgren wrote, under the album's title in its original liner notes, that he was "not a real star ... just a musical representative of certain human tendencies: the Quest for Knowledge and the Quest for Love."
-Although he denied that the record should be considered a concept album, Wizard was envisioned as a "flight plan" with all the tracks seguing seamlessly into each other, starting with a "chaotic" mood and ending with a medley of his favorite soul songs.
+In the original liner notes, Rundgren explained of the album's title that he was "not a real star ... just a musical representative of certain human tendencies: the Quest for Knowledge and the Quest for Love."
+Although he denied that the record should be considered a concept album, Wizard was envisioned as a "flight plan" with all the tracks segueing seamlessly into each other, starting with a "chaotic" mood and ending with a medley of his favorite soul songs.

 The album's first side is titled "The International Feel (In 8)".
-Its tracks pivot radically between different musical moods and includes Rundgren's rendition of "Never, Never Land", from the 1954 musical of Peter Pan, as well as "Rock N Roll Pussy", a song aimed at former Beatle John Lennon and so-called "limousine radicals".
-The other side, "A True Star", is mostly occupied by ballads, including a medley of the soul songs "I'm So Proud", "Ooh Baby Baby" and "La La Means I Love You.
-He explained the meaning of the medley: "It's like opening up a hole in your memory and suddenly these memories – soul records you loved, say – start leaking out from who knows where.
+Its tracks pivot radically between different musical moods and includes Rundgren's rendition of "Never Never Land", from the 1954 musical adaptation of Peter Pan, as well as "Rock and Roll Pussy", a song criticizing the attitudes of John Lennon and other so-called "limousine radicals".
+The other side, "A True Star", is mostly occupied by ballads, including a medley of the soul songs "I'm So Proud" by the Impressions, "Ooh Baby Baby" by the Miracles, "La La Means I Love You" by the Delfonics, and "Cool Jerk" by the Capitols.
+Rundgren explained the meaning of the medley: "It's like opening up a hole in your memory and suddenly these memories – soul records you loved, say – start leaking out from who knows where.
 That's another aspect of psychedelic drugs sometimes, hearing and seeing things that wouldn't be familiar to you if you weren't so psychedelic.
 You suddenly see them differently and they convey a different meaning."